rjray/advent-2016-clojure/README.md

 Number of answers correct on first submission: -/- (--%)

-Highest finish for first half: -
+Highest finish for first half: - (not tracked, doing this in 2024)

-Highest finish for second half: -
+Highest finish for second half: - (not tracked, doing this in 2024)

 ## Usage